Get

 Oregano is known to aid respiratory and gastrointestinal problems.
 It has anti-inflammatory, antifungal, and antimicrobial properties and contains antioxidants, manganese, tryptophan, calcium, omega-3 fatty acids, and vitamins E and K.

 However, giving moderate to large amounts of oregano to your dog can be toxic, and you must avoid oil of oregano altogether.
-Ask your veterinarian how much oregano would be appropriate for your dog.
+Ask a veterinarian how much oregano would be appropriate for your dog.

 Herbs and Spices That Dogs Should Avoid